svcostac/svcostac.github.io/_pages/about.md

 * Performance evaluation and analysis

 * Data analytics and applied machine learning

-* Infrastructures for data analytics and machine learning/deep learning

 * Resource management for scalability, reliability and performance/cost optimizations